 - This date can be in the past, present, or future.
 Selecting a date from the past means that assessment scores from that date and moving forward will flow to Skyward.

-With the LMS/OneRoster license in place, you will need to generate a Key and Secret so Otus is authorized to read data from the API.
-The Otus team will provide you with a link to a secure folder to safely upload this information.
+➡️ You will need to generate an API Key and Secret so Otus is authorized to read data from the API.
+The Otus team will provide you with a link to a secure folder to safely upload this information for Otus to access.

 See this article for more details about the Skyward API credentials:

 Add Teachers to the Skyward Grade Passback Group in Otus